docs-dev/docs/stardard/readme.md

-# API
+# Stardard

-This section describes all the individual modules and APIs of Feathers.
-There are three main sections of the API:
+This section describes all the stardard progamming of Dev.
+There are three main sections:

 - __Core:__ The Feathers core functionality that can be used on the server and the client
 - __Server:__ Feathers server side modules used with Core when creating an API server in NodeJS